GurmanPlayz/AH-Flip-Assist/README.md

 > You MUST allow pop-ups for the site `http://localhost:3000` for this program to work.
 If your web-browser initialy blocks pop-ups, then change the permission to "always allow" and reload the page.

+> Even after the recomended flips are as accuate as they will get, they still may be incorrect or dangorus flips.
+I also recomend to have other mods that give you auction stats of an item, such as [NEU](https://github.com/Moulberry/NotEnoughUpdates/releases/).
+With this mod, you can use the "AH prices" as well as the "sales per day" to see if it is a safe flip.

 # Instalation
 ## Step 1
 In order for this program to work you first need to install a couple other libraries.